sasajo/polyapi-java/README.md

 - **host (required):** The host where the Poly API instance is hosted.
 - **port:** The port that the Poly API instance is listening to.
 Default value is 443.
 - **apiKey (required):** The API key required to authenticate to Poly.
 - **context:** Comma separated values that work as filter for the retrieved specifications.
-These filters will return any specification that starts with any of the the indicated values. (i.e. if you set `polyapi,google` as a value, it will only generate those that have either of those as a context).
+These filters will return any specification that starts with any of the indicated values. (i.e. if you set `polyapi,google` as a value, it will only generate those that have either of those as a context).
 This parameter is case-insensitive.
 - **overwrite:** Flag indicating that the generated files will overwrite any existing files.
 Default value is false.

 #### deploy-functions